community-tools/community-tools/README.md

-# Events Tools
+# Community Tools

-Events tools is an open source app for ambitious event organizers.
+Community Tools is an open source app for ambitious community organizers.

-The objective of Event Tools is to provide a turnkey solution for organizing & running events, including presentations/cfp, speakers, scheduling, ticketing, website, venue, signage, recording/videos, etc.
+The objective of Community Tools is to provide a turnkey solution for organizing & running communities and, including presentations/cfp, speakers, scheduling, ticketing, website, venue, signage, recording/videos, etc.

 The app is intended to scale from meetups to large conferences, and ideally can provide a year-round solution for open source organization and community organizers.

 ## Installation

-Events tools is written in the Elixir language and relies on the Phoenix framework.
+Community tools is written in the Elixir language and relies on the Phoenix framework.
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`